strapdata/elassandra-operator/docs/source/configuration.rst

 ..
 CAUTION::

-    If you patch the CRD with a wrong schema, the elassandra operator won't be able to parse and process it until you fix it.klog
+    If you patch the CRD with a wrong schema, the elassandra operator won't be able to parse and process it until you fix it.

 Resources configuration
 .......................